 Our guest preacher this year at our annual feast day honoring our hometown saint, Jonathan Daniels, will be Rick Ufford-Chase.
 He will speak to us about issues of immigration, a current issue that we think Jonathan Daniels would have found compelling were he alive today.
 You are invited!

+Come out to Stoddard for some quiet, refreshing time in nature, time with new or old friends, and a delicious potluck supper.
 There are 7 kayaks available and also a canoe, or bring your own boat.
 Consider also bringing your journal/camera/sketchbook.
-Participants will gather for some prayer and inspiration and then be sent out onto the water to contemplate God in nature (or, if you'd rather not kayak, sit on the shore or on the porch for some quiet time.)
-We'll conclude together with discussion and prayer.
+Participants will gather for a prayer and a little inspiration at 4, and then be sent out onto the water to contemplate God in nature (or, if you'd rather not kayak, to sit on the shore or on the porch for some personal quiet time.)
+We'll come back together to share our reflections.
 If you’d like to stay afterward for a potluck BBQ, bring something for the grill for yourself and a side dish or dessert to share.
 Buns, condiments, chips and beverages will be provided.
-Event takes place at Island Pond in Stoddard.
+The event takes place at Island Pond in Stoddard.
 This is a weather permitting event and you must register in advance.
-If there is a question about weather suitability, contact Elsa
+If there is a question about weather suitability, contact Elsa contact Elsa

 Please RSVP to Elsa